devkaare/quiz/README.md

 ## Introduction

-This is a CLI tool to quiz the user with questions from `questions.json` NOTE: You can add, remove and replace the questions inside this file, BUT the json structure needs to stay the same for the code to work.
+This is a CLI tool designed to quiz you (the user) with questions from `questions.json` (useful for practicing for tests etc) NOTE: You can add, remove and replace the questions inside this file, BUT the json structure needs to stay the same for the code to work.

 ## Requirements